Squarific/Touchscreen-Joystick/README.md

 	{
 		pretendArrowKeys: boolean, //Should it simulate keypresses of the arrows, default true
 		mindistance: number, //Distance the joystick needs to move before an action should be taken
+		maxdistance: number, //The maximum distance the joystick may move
 		middleLeft: number, //Amount of pixels to the middle of the joystick from the left
 		middleTop: number //Amount of pixels to the middle of the joystick from the top }